Roblox/creator-docs/content/en-us/tutorials/curriculums/core/scripting/script-game-behavior.md

      workspace for all references to coin objects with the `Class.Instance:GetChildren()|GetChildren()` method.
 This method returns an
-     array containing everything parented to the object it's associated with, which in this case is the `Workspace.World.Coins` folder you created previously.
+     array containing everything parented to the object it's associated with, which in this case is the `workspace.World.Coins` folder you created previously.
    - **Defines a global variable** - The `COOLDOWN` variable is used later to define how long to disable a coin after it's collected.

      ```lua title="Initializing Services and Variables"
-     local Workspace = game:GetService("Workspace")
      local Players = game:GetService("Players")

-     local coinsFolder = Workspace.World.Coins
+     local coinsFolder = workspace.World.Coins
      local coins = coinsFolder:GetChildren()

      local COOLDOWN = 10